BorsodChem: Wanhua Industrial Group and Wanhua Chemical Group

+According to the Dutch OSINT platform Datenna, Wanhua's stake in BorsodChem leads to a high risk of state influence on BorsodChem by the Chinese government.

 Developments

 At the end of 2018, Wanhua – BorsodChem decided to invest in brownfields and had begun to build an aniline factory.
 Of the cost of 142.2 million euros, 45 million is covered by the Hungarian state subsidy.
 The handover of the factory is expected in 2021.
 With the start-up of the new plant, the company will create about fifty new jobs.

-Again on the stock market

-In 2019, a successor of Wanhua Industrial Group, injected the shares of BorsodChem into the listed associate company Wanhua Chemical Group.
+In January 2019, BorsodChem made a contract with Swiss Casale SA for the supply of a new nitric acid plant to be added to the Hungarian, Kazincbarcika factory, which was identical to the unit already located on the site and had been operating since 2012.
+The new plant was inaugurated in July 2023, which included a total of €400 million in investment for new production units in the Berente Village area, as well as the 90,000 tonnes a year of concentrated nitric acid plant.

+A supply contract for nitrogen, oxygen and compressed air was signed in January 2021 with Linde, who was expected to complete the construction of the largest air separation plant in Hungary by the end of that same year.
+Linde invested 39 million Euro into the air separation plant to increase their domestic capacity.

 Administrative changes

 Thanks to the establishment of Borsodi Vegyi Kombinát and the huge number of workers attracted here, Kazincbarcika was awarded the city's rank and became one of the first so called 'socialist city' in 1954.

 Its location in Berente, a village annexed to Kazincbarcika in 1954, caused several residents resenting the fact that they receive only a small part of the local taxes the factory pays.
 This led to the secession of Berente in 1999.